Skip to main content Skip to accessibility

 Fish and shellfish farming

-Disease status of fish, shellfish and crustacea
+List of notifiable diseases for fish, molluscs and crustacea

 Diseases Species affected Last confirmed case in Jersey